Tailscale Tunnel Setup Guide

 # Expose other services

-./uis tailscale expose open-webui
+./uis network expose tailscale open-webui

 # Result: https://open-webui.dog-pence.ts.net

-./uis tailscale expose authentik-server
+./uis network expose tailscale authentik-server

 # Result: https://authentik-server.dog-pence.ts.net

-./uis tailscale expose grafana
+./uis network expose tailscale grafana

 # Result: https://grafana.dog-pence.ts.net